 What are States?

 The state government gets to formulate the rules and regulations of various topics and can implement them in its own politically bound area.
-And just like the federal government, states also have their own elections, high courts, police departments, etc.
+And just like the federal government, states also have elections, high courts, police departments, etc.

 Main Differences Between Territory and State